cunnie/writings/NaNoWriMo.md

 In some ways handling the problem was easy because there were many constraints.
 Obeying the law, for example.
 They didn't have a choice.
 They needed to appear as cooperative as possible, so no document-shredding, no email-deleting.
-The best approach always was, "We're sorry, we made a mistake, we're going to do our best to make it better."
+The best approach was always, "We're sorry, we made a mistake, we're going to do our best to make it better."

 The solution was simple: they were going to spend lots of money making things better.
 Lots of money.
 Not enough to bankrupt the company, but enough to hurt.
 The bonuses were going to be small this year, and everyone in the room knew that.
-There was the miasma of sadness and loss in the room.
+There was an undercurrent of sadness and loss in the room.

 Her mentor, the previous CEO, had said to her, "Remember: when you have a problem, and it can be fixed with money, you don't have a problem — you have an